Andre-Sacilotti/Genetic-Algorithm/README.md

 # Genetic-Algorithm

-This repository contains an visual thing about genetic algorithmns, applying the concept of crossover and mutation in an spaceship
+This repository contains an visual thing about genetic algorithmns, applying the concept of crossover and mutation in an spaceship, to avoid the obstacles, and get to the finish circle

 ### How This Works